PDBe-KB/component-image-gallery/README.md

 [![codecov](https://codecov.io/gh/PDBe-KB/component-image-gallery/branch/main/graph/badge.svg?token=CjBzPrqddz)](https://codecov.io/gh/PDBe-KB/component-image-gallery)
 [![Maintainability](https://api.codeclimate.com/v1/badges/87a94f87fe1c42776b7c/maintainability)](https://codeclimate.com/github/PDBe-KB/component-image-gallery/maintainability)

-This is the repository of a lightweight Angular 7 web component that displays images for molecular entities in a gallery.
+This repository is for the codebase of a lightweight Angular v7 web component that displays images for molecular entities in a gallery.

-The component is used on PDBe-KB Aggregated Views of Proteins and Aggregated Views of Ligands to display macromolecular interaction partners and ligands.
+This web component is used on PDBe-KB Aggregated Views of Proteins and Aggregated Views of Ligands to display macromolecular interaction partners and ligands.

-Note: This component uses the molstar-dialog web component available at [https://github.com/PDBe-KB/component-molstar-dialog](https://github.com/PDBe-KB/component-molstar-dialog) and the download component available at [https://github.com/PDBe-KB/component-download](https://github.com/PDBe-KB/component-download)
+Note: This component uses the "molstar-dialog" web component available at [https://github.com/PDBe-KB/component-molstar-dialog](https://github.com/PDBe-KB/component-molstar-dialog) and the download component available at [https://github.com/PDBe-KB/component-download](https://github.com/PDBe-KB/component-download)

 ### Example: